[Ticker] Dead mink have polluted water, Danish radio reports

 By EUobserver

-Denmark's environmental agency has found that some of the mink the country recently exterminated and buried due to coronavirus-infection concerns had contaminated groundwater, according to Danish broadcaster Radio4 on Thursday.
-The ministry of agriculture, the same day, also admitted it had lost track of where some 4,700 tonnes' worth of the dead animals had been buried.
-The mink-cull fiasco has already seen one government minister resign.
+Denmark's environmental agency has found that some of the mink the country recently exterminated and buried due to coronavirus-infection fears have contaminated groundwater, according to Danish broadcaster Radio4 Thursday.
+The ministry of agriculture, the same day, admitted it had also lost track of where 4,700 tonnes' worth of the carcasses had been buried.
+The mink-cull fiasco has already seen one government minister resign and the prime minister cry on TV.